Astrorganism-Earth/The-Cosmic-Gestation/Paper.md

-**The Cosmic Blueprint: How Cellular Evolution May Predict Our Path to Becoming a Planetary Organism**
+**The Cosmic Gestation: How Cellular Evolution May Predict Our Path to Becoming a Planetary Organism**

 **Abstract:**

-This paper presents "The Cosmic Blueprint", a novel theoretical framework that draws parallels between cellular evolution and the sociotechnical progression of human societies, suggesting that humanity's path to becoming a unified planetary organism may be predictable.
+This paper presents "The Cosmic Gestation", a novel theoretical framework that draws parallels between cellular evolution and the sociotechnical progression of human societies, suggesting that humanity's path to becoming a unified planetary organism may be predictable.
 This study posits that understanding this evolutionary pattern could potentially facilitate a global shift in identity, fostering a deeper interconnectivity and empathy that characterizes cells within a multicellular organism.
 The implications of this research extend across multiple disciplines: